tomsWebConsulting/twcsl/Element/Add to Cart Button Active Hours/README.md

 * **2023-07-19**

-  * fix a bug in textToRanges returning bad ranges
+  * fixed a bug in textToRanges returning bad ranges
   * bumped version to 0.1.1

 * **2023-07-19**